Katelyn-Ngo/c0524-code-solutions/express-mutations/express-mutations-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the significance of an HTTP request's method? specify a desired action to be performed on the identified resource.
-GET(retrieve), POST (create), PUT( update), DELETE
+GET(retrieve), POST (create), PUT( update), DELETE. additional way for client and server to communicate
-- What is the significance of an HTTP response's status? http response status code indicates the result of the server's attempt to fulfill client's request. informational (100), success(200), redirection(300), client error(400), server error(500)
+- What is the significance of an HTTP response's status? http response status code indicates the result of the server's attempt to fulfill client's request. informational (100), success(200), redirection(300), client error(400), server error(500). let server communicate with client.
 - What does the express.json() middleware do and when would you need it? parses incoming JSON payloads and make the data available in `req.body` essential for handling JSON data in express applications.